A 1957 psychological drama film written and directed by Ingmar Bergman.

 - For Doom the Bell Tolls: A bell starts tolling in Isak's first dream right before the hearse crashes and dumps out a coffin with him in it.

 - Old Retainer: Agda, Isak's cranky housekeeper, who's been with him for 40 years.
-They have a Heterosexual Life-Partners relationship.
+They have a Platonic Life-Partners / Vitriolic Best Buds relationship.

 - One-Eyed Shot: In his dream, Isak is being given an examination, and he's asked to look in a microscope.
 There's a close-up of Isak's eye, superimposed over—another close-up of his eye.